Monday, April 21, 2025

 At a Loss for Words

 Words are critical and how they are used is meaningful.
 Carol Off laments how some important words have been transformed.
-Un-fortunately the transformation are impacting our lives.
+Un-fortunately the transformations are impacting our lives.
 Words have become weapons.

 The first word is Freedom.
 One example was how the Freedom Convoy defined freedom as not obeying government protocols for masks, distancing and vaccinations.
 The author suggests that your freedom ends near the tip of my nose.
 I would go further and suggest your freedom should be restricted to not harming me.
 The point is that one person's freedom should be balanced against other people, but so many view personal restrictions as a lack of freedom.
 One conclusion is that freedom needs to be more inclusive.